Why would people get pets if they can’t afford to care for them in the first place?

-As a backstory, I had a German Shepherd named Gypsy who died in October 2010.
+As a backstory, I had a German Shepherd named Gypsy.
 On the whole, Gypsy was easy to handle — shots once or twice a year, regular checkups and, of course, a never-ending supply of dog food and those squeaky toys that she never could get enough of.

 However, as she got older, Gypsy contracted myasthenia gravis, a serious and rare condition that shot her needs from the mundane to the massive.

 Gypsy needed special food, special care and, most of all, special medication and vet visits that quickly had a crippling effect on the household finances.